 - BEST place to visit in the Great Smoky Mountains: Sugarlands Visitor Center is where you will find great hiking maps and activity information.

 Isn’t Gatlinburg already in the Great Smoky Mountain National Park?
 Technically, no – but it is located right along the edge.
 If you want a true adventure, there are some excellent lodges awaiting you right in the heart of the national park – as well as some more typical hotels along the outskirts.
-If you’re here for the natural beauty, you absolutely have to get out of the city and stay among the wilderness.
+If you’re here for the natural beauty, you absolutely have to get out of the city and stay in the Great Smoky Mountain NP.

 The park is obviously quite sparse, but the road network is excellent.
 The Great Smoky Mountains National Park is home to some of the most popular hiking trails in the country.
 Modern tourism companies also give you the opportunity to take a guided adventure if you’re less experienced.